zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/input-number.md

 A numerical form control. {% .lead %}

-Child of [Input Element](./input), the Input Number element displays a [\<input type="number"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number) HTML element, use it to create one-line fields restricted to numerical entries.
+Child of [Input Element](./input), the **Input Number Element** displays a [\<input type="number"\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/number) HTML element, use it to create one-line fields restricted to numerical entries.
 The browser may opt to provide stepper arrows to let the user increase and decrease the value using their mouse or by tapping with a fingertip.

 ![Input Number Element](/assets/ytp/forms/fields/input-number.webp)